RafaelGB/Obsidian-ZettelFlow/docs/contributing/Documentation.md

 * `mkdocs serve` - Start the live-reloading docs server.
 * `mkdocs build` - Build the documentation site.
 * `mkdocs -h` - Print help message and exit.

+## Deploy
+Once the documentation is ready, you can create a pull request to the `develop` branch.
+Once the PR is merged, the documentation will be automatically deployed to [GitHub Pages](https://rafaelgb.github.io/Obsidian-ZettelFlow/) by a GitHub Action when the `develop` branch is merged to `main`.